ryangerardwilson/rgwml/README.md

 #### Extract Data

-These methods do not return a CsvBuilder object, and hence, can not be subsequently chained.
+These methods return a CsvBuilder object, and hence, can not be subsequently chained.

     CsvBuilder::from_csv("/path/to/your/file1.csv")

     .get_unique("column_name"); // Returns a Vec<String>
     .get("column_name"); // Returns cell content as a String, if the csv has been filtered to single row.
+    .get_freq(vec!["Column1", Column2]) // Returns a HashMap where keys are column names and values are vectors of sorted (value, frequency) pairs.

 ### CsvResultCacher